shivampaw/UltimateCRM/readme.md

 Now run `composer install` and make sure you have composer installed on your server!

 Then setup your database and open the `.env.example` file.
-Rename this file to `.env` and enter details for your database, stripe and email integration.
+Rename this file to `.env` and enter details for your site, database, stripe and email integration.

 Run `php artisan key:generate` from the root project folder.